-As a withdrawal support charity we recognise that very often, apart from withdrawal, other issues may be involved.
+We are aware that very often, apart from withdrawal, other challenging issues may be present.
 The following is a comprehensive list of organisations and agencies that provide specialist support.
 For information specifically related to withdrawal please visit our ‘Links’ page.

 Addaction – a major national drug and alcohol treatment charity in the United Kingdom.